 Our advice?
 Get involved in the buzz around Cyber Week and make sure your deals are promoted well in advance for the Gen Z world to see.
 Try in-store posters, social media ads, and email newsletters to really get the ball rolling.

 Social media marketing is a great way to reach the student cohort and get a spot on their wishlists.

 Visual platforms like Instagram, TikTok or Pinterest definitely make the most impact.
 If you don’t already, make sure your brand has a presence across more than one of these platforma.

 The next step is to get creative and proactive!
 Get Gen Zs talking on TikTok by posting product tutorials; make them an offer they can’t resist sharing with their friends online; or make a statement on their Instagram timeline with sponsored posts and ads.
 63% of students get ideas of things to buy via social media – whether you’re a physical retailer, etailer or both, social media marketing is a no brainer when wanting to reach Gen Z.

 Are you in the midst of planning your Gen Z Black Friday strategy?
-Access our dedicated Black Friday Hub to learn how you can win big with these valuable consumers.
+Watch our webinar: Gen Z Strategy Check: Ready?
+Set?
+Cyber!, hosted with Voxburner, the Student Beans insights agency, to learn how you can win big with these valuable consumers.